fifthidea/sub/README.md

 # Telegram V2Ray Subscription Generator
-Automatically builds V2Ray subscriptions from one or more public Telegram channels using **Telethon** and GitHub Actions.
+Automatically builds V2Ray subscriptions from one or more public/private Telegram channels/groups using **Telethon** and GitHub Actions.

 Every 15 minutes, the workflow fetches the latest configurable number of messages from each channel, extracts supported proxy configs, validates and deduplicates them, then generates both per-channel and merged subscriptions.
 Channels inactive for the configured period are automatically excluded from merged subscriptions until they publish new configs again.